Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- Milwaukee's 82 games this season have gone over this contest's total of 217.5 points 58 times.
+- Milwaukee and its opponents have scored more than 220.5 points in 50 of 82 games this season.

-- Milwaukee has an average total of 230.2 in its outings this year, 12.7 more points than this game's over/under.
+- Milwaukee has an average point total of 230.2 in its outings this year, 9.7 more points than this matchup's over/under.

-- The sportsbooks' moneyline implies a 69.2% chance of a victory for the Bucks.
+- The bookmakers' moneyline implies a 86.7% chance of a victory for the Bucks.

 Heat Betting Records & Stats

-- Miami has played 43 games this season that finished with a combined score above 217.5 points.
+- Miami has played 38 games this season that have gone over 220.5 combined points scored.

-- Miami's contests this season have a 219.3-point average over/under, 1.8 more points than this game's total.
+- Miami has a 219.3-point average over/under in its matchups this season, 1.2 fewer points than this game's total.

 Bucks vs. Heat Over/Under Stats (Regular Season)